playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlickMigrationGuide.md

 db.default.password=""
 ```

 There are several reasons for this change.
-First, the above is not a valid Slick configuration.
+First, the above is (and was) not a valid Slick configuration.
 Second, in Slick 3 you configure not just the datasource, but also both a connection pool and a thread pool.
 Therefore, it makes sense for Play Slick to use an entirely different path for configuring Slick databases.
 The default path for Slick configuration is now `slick.dbs`.

 Here is how you would need to migrate the above configuration: